Enough Thunder

-Enough Thunder is the fourth solo EP by English dubstep producer and singer-songwriter James Blake.
+Enough Thunder is the fourth solo EP by English singer-songwriter James Blake.
 The EP showcases more soul music than the experimental dubstep and electronic sounds of his self-titled debut album.

 The EP contains a collaboration with Bon Iver and a Joni Mitchell cover.

 The EP was bundled with the deluxe edition of Blake's self-titled debut album, as well as being a standalone release.

 Reception

 The EP received a 64/100 on Metacritic indicating generally positive reviews.
 Entertainment Weekly's review stated that "The silky-voiced Brit's Bon Iver-assisted EP is lush enough to be played at a swanky restaurant, but it may be even better suited to an evening alone with a hard drink."
 Consequence of Sound's Mohammad Choudhery wrote of Blake, "he continues to grow into one of the most compelling musicians today."
 Pitchfork Media gave it a 6.4/10, commending Blake's "fighting [of] the good fight."